On the First-Order Free Group Factor Alternative: Introduction

 There are two natural motivations for the previous problem.
 First, in many circumstances, when two II$_1$ factors are not isomorphic, they are not even elementarily equivalent.
 (See, for example, \cite[Section 4]{GoldbringHart23}.)
 Thus, if all free group factors have the same first-order theory, then this might serve as evidence as to why the free group factor isomorphism problem is so difficult.
 Of course, if some free group factors have distinct first-order theories, then this would provide a strong refutation of the free group factor isomorphism problem.

 A second motivation for Question \ref{foeequestion} is Sela's famous positive resolution \cite[Theorem 3]{Sela-FGF-EE} of the Tarski problem, which asked if all nonabelian free groups have the same first-order theory.
 (For this reason, Thomas Sinclair once called Question \ref{foeequestion} the \textbf{noncommutative Tarski problem}.)
 A na\"ive attempt toward resolving Question \ref{foeequestion} might be to somehow ``transfer'' the fact that $\bb F_2\equiv \bb F_3$ holds to prove that $L(\bb F_2)\equiv L(\bb F_3)$ is also true.
 However, a quick examination of the construction of the group von Neumann algebra as well as the first-order language used to study tracial von Neumann algebras shows that such a transferral of elementary equivalence is not automatic.
-In fact, Koichi Oyakawa asked us whether or not there are examples of ICC groups $\Gamma_1$ and $\Gamma_2$ that are elementarily equivalent but whose group von Neumann algebras $L(\Gamma_1)$ and $L(\Gamma_2)$ are not elementarily equivalent.
-While such pairs of groups almost certainly exist, we are unable to prove this at the moment; we discuss some ideas around this problem in the last section of this paper.
+In fact, it is natural to ask whether or not there are examples of ICC groups $\Gamma_1$ and $\Gamma_2$ that are elementarily equivalent but whose group von Neumann algebras $L(\Gamma_1)$ and $L(\Gamma_2)$ are not elementarily equivalent.
+The first author recently constructed such an example of a pair of II$_1$ factors \cite{GoldbringNonUnifInnerAmenable}.
+We note that, by strengthening the assumption by assuming that $\Gamma_1$ and $\Gamma_2$ are \emph{back-and-forth equivalent}, one can indeed conclude that $L(\Gamma_1)$ and $L(\Gamma_2)$ are elementarily equivalent \cite{GHT2023backandforth}.

 Our initial hope was to establish a dichotomy for the first-order free group factor problem analogous to Theorem \ref{thm: fgf-alternative} above.
 Although we are currently unable to obtain this dichotomy, we are able to obtain an interesting trichotomy: